Effective Date: June 11, 2020

 7.0 Communication Protocol

-In efforts to make others aware of coronavirus symptoms, it is critical to be mindful of protocols for communicating confidential health information to others.
-The identity of anyone testing positive will be kept confidential.
+It is important to be mindful of protocols for communicating confidential health information to others.
+The identity of anyone testing positive for COVID-19 or other infectious diseases will be kept confidential.
 No personal identifying information can be shared.
-It is unlawful to disclose the names of individuals and their health conditions in any written documents including emails or texts.
+It is unlawful to disclose the names of individuals and their health conditions in any written documents including emails, texts, or chat messaging platforms.

 Individuals should immediately inform their supervisor and Human Resources via a phone call, text, or email stating that there is urgent information to be discussed.
-The individual can contact Human Resources at email@example.com or Ann Egan, Director of Human Resources at firstname.lastname@example.org.
+The individual can contact Human Resources at email@example.com or Courtney Buckley, Director of Human Resources at firstname.lastname@example.org.
 Informing a manager and Human Resources can be done during the evening or on a weekend.
-The sooner Human Resources is aware of the situation the sooner appropriate safety precautions can be taken particularly as it relates to contact tracing.

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
 All individuals are responsible for promoting the understanding of this policy and for taking appropriate steps to ensure compliance.